 What is Direct Marketing?

-The definition of direct marketing is the business of selling products or services directly to consumers through a variety of different media rather than through a retailer.
+The definition of direct marketing (direct response marketing) is the business of selling products or services directly to consumers through a variety of different media rather than through a retailer on order to get a specific response.
 There are several methods of direct marketing: direct mail marketing, telemarketing, email marketing, online marketing and traditional door-to-door marketing, to name a few.

 Almost all direct marketing campaigns are offer-driven and most include coupons or discounts off of products or services.
 These campaigns are sent directly to consumers, expecting a direct response from them.
 Typically, it takes a consumer seeing your message at least 7 times before making a purchase.

 Direct marketing has existed since the 15th century in England and Europe when publishers would print catalogues for distribution to the general public.
 These catalogues spread to colonial America, which gave rise to books and other literature utilizing the same distribution format.
 As time went on and technology got better, more and more people began using direct marketing as a means to distribute their message.
 In 1928, bulk mail postage rates were first established by the Direct Mail Advertising Association.
 Finally, in 1967, Lester Wunderman coined the phrase “direct marketing” and is considered to be the father of contemporary direct marketing.